Sign up for the Say Yes Virtual Event | January 30, 2021

-Over the years, God has done so much for me and I feel how much He loves me and how serious He is about using my life in meaningful ways.
+Through the years, God has done so much for me.
+I feel how much He loves me, and how serious He is about using my life in meaningful ways.

 Yet I still struggle with the challenge of living my life devoted completely to Him.
 I press on to learn more about myself and about God, to share what I am learning with others, and to apply what God reveals to me in the course of my every-day life.
 It is slow and fast, it is painful and joyful, it is clear and confusing, and it has ups and downs.